rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 > the browser (client) will send a requested **key** input via a form in a simple html page.
 The form will send the key with the ```GET``` command (or method as the form knows it).
 The resulting key request will be attached to the url to your server - also known as a **query parameter**.
 You can use the example html file above if you like but you need to provide the correct METHOD and ACTION.
 What are these for?

+HW 06
+---

+Feb 11

+**Reading:** Kurose & Ross - 2.7

+**Source code** see below for the server code and more details on the client specification (the part you are writing)

+**DUE: Feb 16 before 5pm** [Submit only your ```client``` source code to D2L HW06 dropbox](https://nmhu.desire2learn.com/d2l/home/28405){:target="_blank"}

+**How to handle time in python?**

+> import time
+> t1 = time.time()  # yields current time.
+> t2 = time.time()  # yields current time.
+> # you can find the delta between two times simply by taking t2-t1

+**Specification** Assignment 2: UDP Pinger (from textbook pg 179)

+In this programming assignment, you will write a client ping program in Python.
+Your client will send a simple ping message to a server, receive a corresponding pong message back from the server, and determine the delay between when the client sent the ping message and received the pong message.
+This delay is called the Round Trip Time (RTT).
+The functionality provided by the client and server is similar to the functionality provided by standard ping program available in modern operating systems.
+However, standard ping programs use the Internet Control Message Protocol (ICMP) (which we will study in Chapter 4).
+Here we will create a nonstandard (but simple!)
+UDP-based ping program.

+Your ping program is to send 10 ping messages to the target server over UDP.
+For each message, your client is to determine and print the RTT when the corresponding pong message is returned.
+Because UDP is an unreliable protocol, a packet sent by the client or server may be lost.
+For this reason, the client cannot wait indefinitely for a reply to a ping message.
+You should have the client wait up to one second for a reply from the server; if no reply is received, the client should assume that the packet was lost and print a message accordingly.
+In this assignment, you will be given the complete code for the server (available in the companion Web site).
+Your job is to write the client code, which will be very similar to the server code.
+It is recommended that you first study carefully the server code.
+You can then write your client code, liberally cutting and pasting lines from the server code.

+The following code fully implements a ping server.
+You need to compile and run this code before running your client program.
+You do not need to modify this code.
+In this server code, 30% of the client’s packets are simulated to be lost.
+You should study this code carefully, as it will help you write your ping client.

+	# UDPPingerServer.py

+	# We will need the following module to generate randomized lost packets
+	import random

+	from socket import *

+	# Create a UDP socket
+	# Notice the use of SOCK_DGRAM for UDP packets
+	serverSocket = socket(AF_INET, SOCK_DGRAM)

+	# Assign IP address and port number to socket
+	serverSocket.bind(('', 12000))
+	while True:
+	 # Generate random number in the range of 0 to 10
+	rand = random.randint(0, 10)

+	# Receive the client packet along with the address it is coming from
+	message, address = serverSocket.recvfrom(1024)

+	# Capitalize the message from the client
+	 message = message.upper()

+	# If rand is less is than 4, we consider the packet lost and do not respond
+	if rand < 4:
+	continue

+	# Otherwise, the server responds
+	serverSocket.sendto(message, address)

+**Client Code (more info)**

+You need to implement the following client program.
+The client should send 10 pings to the server.
+Because UDP is an unreliable protocol, a packet sent from the client to the server may be lost in the network, or vice versa.
+For this reason, the client cannot wait indefinitely for a reply to a ping message.
+You should get the client to wait up to one second for a reply; if no reply is received within one second, your client program should assume that the packet was lost during transmission across the network.
+You will need to look up the Python documentation to find out how to set the timeout value on a datagram socket.
+Specifically, your client program should

+(1) send the ping message using UDP (Note: Unlike TCP, you do not need to establish a connection first, since UDP is a connectionless protocol.)

+(2) print the response message from server, if any

+(3) calculate and print the round trip time (RTT), in seconds, of each packet, if server responses

+(4) otherwise, print “Request timed out”

+During development, you should run the UDPPingerServer.py on your machine, and test your client by sending packets to localhost (or, 127.0.0.1).
+After you have fully debugged your code, you should see how your application communicates across the network with the ping server and ping client running on different machines.
+Message Format The ping messages in this lab are formatted in a simple way.
+The client message is one line, consisting of ASCII characters in the following format: Ping ```sequence_number``` time where sequence_number starts at 1 and progresses to 10 for each successive ping message sent by the client, and ```time``` is the time when the client sends the message.